 Prior to beginning coursework for the MS program, applicants need to show proof of completion of the following prerequisite courses: accounting theory and practice, current economic analysis, and applied business statistics.
 Prerequisite courses do not count toward the total credit requirement for the MS degree.

-Accreditation: Webster University is regionally accredited by the Higher Learning Commission (HLC).
-The Master of Science in Finance program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+Webster University is regionally accredited by the Higher Learning Commission (HLC).
+The Master of Science in Finance program is regionally accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 8. University of San Francisco